 J16113134-1838259 (also known as AS 205, see e.g., \citealt{Andrews_2018}) shows what is very likely to be a fly-by (see Fig. \ref{fig:2MASS_J16113134-1838259}).
 For the latter, we tried to fit the two sources separately, but due to the lack of spectral resolution, we were unable to achieve a good fit.

-In Fig. \ref{fig:2MASS_J16185382-2053182} we show the channel maps of J16185382-2053182.
-This system is marginally-resolved, which makes it suitable for the analysis that we performed with \verb|csalt|, and we show the residuals in Fig. \ref{fig:residuals_3} (d).
+In Fig. \ref{fig:2MASS_J16185382-2053182}, we show the channel maps of J16185382-2053182.
+This system is marginally resolved, which makes it suitable for the analysis that we performed with \verb|csalt|, and we show the residuals in Fig. \ref{fig:residuals_3} (d).
 The results of the fit are listed in Table \ref{Table:Fits_A}.

-This interesting source with a spectral type M0 was originally removed from the sample of \cite{Carpenter2025}, as the disk classification of the star may be contaminated by another source in close proximity.
-We report the fact that we derived a stellar mass of $\sim2.5$ M$_{\odot}$ for this object, a result which is very discrepant with its associated spectral type, and that could hint towards the presence of hidden companions.
+This interesting source with a spectral type of M0 was originally removed from the sample of \cite{Carpenter2025}, as the disk classification of the star may be contaminated by another source in close proximity.
+We report the fact that we derived a stellar mass of $\sim2.5$ M$_{\odot}$ for this object, a result which is very discrepant with its associated spectral type and that could hint toward the presence of hidden companions.